hdzierz/Genome-Assembly-Standard-in-Bioinformatics-at-PFR/bf2o9i3tmc.md

 - AGP files mapping contigs to scaffolds and scaffolds to super scaffolds
 - GFF Repeats
 - GFF with gene models where available
-- GFF with liftovers where appli
+- GFF with liftovers where appl
 - Indices